Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Introduction

 Recent work by~\citet{jung2024sfid} introduces Selective Feature Imputation for Debiasing (SFID), a post-hoc method that identifies the embedding dimensions most predictive of sensitive attributes and replaces them with neutral values derived from low-confidence samples.
 This coordinate-wise approach is model-agnostic, training-free, and uniformly applicable across VLM components, achieving fairness improvements on multiple benchmarks.
 Yet SFID's design implicitly assumes bias is localized within a small subset of coordinates, the same dimensions encode a given attribute across different datasets, and replacing these coordinates does not discard semantically relevant information.

 However, our systematic reproduction study (\cref{sec:rethink_sfid}) reveals that these assumptions do not hold in practice.
 We find that the most representative embedding dimensions for different attributes exhibit substantial overlap.
 This leads to feature entanglement, as removing one attribute’s dimensions unintentionally distorts representations of others.
 We show that the indices of important dimensions for specific attributes shift across datasets, undermining SFID’s cross-dataset transferability.
-Finally, we demonstrate that replacing the top-$m$ most important dimension coordinates leaves measurable residual bias, as attribute information is distributed sparsely across far more dimensions than the imputation process targets~\citep{bengio2013representation}.
+Finally, we show that replacing the top-$m$ most important coordinates leaves substantial linearly decodable attribute signal, indicating that attribute information is broadly distributed across more dimensions than the imputation process targets~\citep{bengio2013representation}.

 Building on these findings, we propose a subspace-projection debiasing framework, \textbf{S}ubspace \textbf{P}rojection \textbf{D}ebiasing (\textbf{\sys{}}), that directly addresses SFID’s limitations by moving beyond its coordinate-wise editing toward a continuous and geometrically principled operation.
 We explicitly learn bias directions using Iterative Null-space Projection (INLP)~\citep{ravfogel2020null} and project embeddings onto their orthogonal complement, thereby removing attribute-specific components.
 This approach is more robust and achieves more thorough debiasing than simple coordinate-level interventions.
 To preserve semantic fidelity, we reinsert a neutral mean from low-confidence samples, which recenters the embeddings without reintroducing attribute-specific variance.
 This stabilization mitigates overcorrection and improves generalization across datasets and downstream tasks.